PantalaLabs/BionicGlove/README.md

 ![putty2](/pictures/putty2.png)

-If the data does not appear, you must start a troubleshot routine to find the missing link.
+If the data do not appear, you must start a troubleshot routine to find the missing link.